philipperemy/bitpy/README.md

 - Unified Interface: REST + Websocket.
    - Order books fetched from the websocket if available otherwise from the REST
    - Tickers fetched from the websocket if available otherwise from the REST

+It has been tested on perpetuals (linear), not on options.

 ### Installation